Monica Macansantos

 PhD awarded 2018

+Author and PhD Monica Macansantos.
+(Photo by Sara McNeilly Ammon.)
 Monica Macansantos was born and raised in the Philippines, and was a James A. Michener Fellow for Writing at the University of Texas at Austin, where she earned her MFA in Fiction and Poetry in 2013.
-She is the author of the forthcoming essay collection, Returning to My Father's Kitchen, to be published by Northwestern University Press/Curbstone Books in 2024, and the story collection, Love and Other Rituals.
-Her work has appeared or is forthcoming in Colorado Review, The Hopkins Review, Bennington Review, Literary Hub, Electric Literature, and The Pantograph Punch, among other places.
-Her work has been supported with fellowships from Hedgebrook, the Kimmel Harding Nelson Center for the Arts, the I-Park Foundation, Storyknife Writers Retreat, and the Honor Society of Phi Kappa Phi.
-Her nonfiction has also been twice recognised as Notable in the Best American Essays 2016 & 2022.
+She is the author of the essay collection, Returning to My Father's Kitchen, forthcoming from Northwestern University Press/Curbstone Books in May 2025, and the story collection, Love and Other Rituals.
+Her work has appeared in Colorado Review, The Hopkins Review, Bennington Review, Literary Hub, Electric Literature, and The Pantograph Punch, among other places.
+Her work has been supported with fellowships from artists' residency programs such as Hedgebrook, the Kimmel Harding Nelson Center for the Arts, the I-Park Foundation, Storyknife Writers Retreat, and Monson Arts, as well as with a Love of Learning Award from the Honor Society of Phi Kappa Phi.
+Her nonfiction has also been four times recognised as Notable in the Best American Essays 2016, 2021, 2022, and 2023.
+She is a regular book reviewer for the Colorado Review website.

 Monica writes: 'My novel, tentatively titled People We Trust, examines the lives of three young people who come of age during the early years of the Marcos dictatorship.
 In my accompanying critical study, I discussed novels about the Marcos dictatorship in the Philippines, paying particular attention to Ninotchka Rosca's State of War and Gina Apostol's Gun Dealers Daughter.
 I refer to fiction written about the Marcos dictatorship as "Martial Law Fiction", a term coined by Gerald T. Burns in his 1994 essay, "Philippine Martial Law Fiction: Phases in the Early Evolution of the Genre", to describe what he calls a genre of historical fiction written specifically about the Marcos years.
 For purposes of clarity, it is worth mentioning that "Martial Law" is a term used by journalists and scholars alike in the Philippines to refer to the Marcos years.'